Lyle Vanclief

-Lyle Vanclief, PC (born September 19, 1943) is a former politician who served as Canada's Minister of Agriculture from 1997 to 2003.
+Lyle Vanclief, PC (born 19 September 1943) is a former politician who served as Canada's Minister of Agriculture from 1997 to 2003.

 Early life

 Vanclief was born in Ameliasburg, Ontario.
-He graduated in the class of 1967 from the University of Guelph with a Bachelor of Agriculture degree.
+He graduated in the class of 1967 from the University of Guelph with a Bachelor of Science in Agriculture degree.

 Political career

 Vanclief was first elected to the House of Commons of Canada as a Liberal Member of Parliament representing the rural Ontario riding of Prince Edward—Hastings in 1988.

 In October 1993, Vanclief was re-elected to the 36th Canadian Parliament.

 In June 1997, Vanclief was named Canadian Minister of Agriculture and Agri-Food after his election to the 36th Canadian Parliament.

-Paul Martin, who had been Minister of Finance during Vanclief's tenure as Minister of Agriculture, considered him a strong supporter of Prime Minister Jean Chrétien and he was removed from the Canadian Cabinet when Martin succeeded Chrétien as Liberal leader and prime minister in 2003.
+Paul Martin became prime minister in 2003 and did not include Vanclief in Cabinet.

 Vanclief did not run for re-election in the 2004 election.

 Vanclief supported Stéphane Dion for the leadership of the Liberal Party.